 On the 2nd and 3rd of September this year, Chris and I joined our friend Stuart on an epic roadtrip to the Muju Firefly festival, for some good old fashioned relaxing in nature.

 Muju is only about an hour and a half drive from Seongju, and the route takes you through some of the most gorgeous scenery I’ve experienced in South Korea so far.
 Think green mountains, hidden lakes, and tiny towns, all helped by the fact that the early Autumn weather was really showing off with lovely clear blue skies.
+For some of the best Autumn views in South Korea, make sure to read our post on Fall in Korea.

 The festival itself is similar to many Korean festivals, lots of people and yummy streetfood, random knick-knack stalls and live music.
 This festival in particular though, has an ecological focus, as everyone goes out to the countryside hoping to catch a glimpse of some of the 3 species of fireflies that live in the area.